lancercat/OSOCR-News/README.md

 # OSOCR-News
+## 17, Sep, 2024
+The next release will support bf16 and multi-gpu inference.

+Multi-gpu training will be delayed to a future release (in a less usual manner).

 ## ⑨, ⑨, 2024
 The next release is scheduled in November, with more languages and better model flexibility.